Home Learning Resources for Year 2

 Much of our writing develops from our Mantle work.
 We also use texts as inspiration for writing.

-This term we will have a geography and science focus to our class Mantle
+During the Spring Term we will be having a geography focus to our class Mantle.

 Extra Curricular Activities